ChrisCrossCrash/SetOriginInEditMode/README.md

 3. `Tab` into Object Mode.
 4. Right-click on the active object and select `Set Origin > Origin to 3D Cursor`

-Now you have the origin where you want it, except you moved the 3D cursor and you are in Object Mode.
-Also, this is a quite complex series of steps to remember for something that should be trivial.
+Now you have the origin where you want it, but you moved the 3D cursor and you are in Object Mode.
+Also, this is a quite complex series of steps to remember for something so trivial.

 This addon simplifies the process by adding a `Set Origin to Selected` option to the right-click menu in Edit Mode.